cybertooth-io/ermahgerd-rails-api-doorkeeper/README.md

     1. Add the controller's end points to the `config/routes.rb` file; use `jsonapi_resources` helper :-)
     1. Unit test accordingly (e.g. confirm returned payload only contains the fields specified in the resource)

+### Commiting Code

+1. Use a branch and a pull request into master.
+1. Run `rubocop -a` prior to commits to make sure your code conforms to the formatting and linting.

 ----

 ## Configuration Notes